 Start an Activity

-The following text is a paraphrasing of an essay by the late Elsie Channing titled “Brief History."
+The following text is a paraphrasing and updating of an essay by the late Elsie Channing titled “Brief History."

 In 1935, forty Federation Club women decided to justify their existence as a civic group by organizing a public library.
 They rented an empty storeroom in the Parinello building on Third Street, fixed it up, found books, and at 2:00 on the last Saturday of May, opened the doors of California Public Library.